 How to improve ROI of safety and decrease the cost of workplace injuries

 It’s approximated that the cost of a single workplace fatality to society is just under £1.6m.
 The largest proportion of fatal injuries in the UK was due to falling from heights (28%).
 Over the past 5 years, just under half of all fall from height deaths were in the construction industry.
 Other industries that experienced a fatal injury at work due to a fall from height include agriculture, forestry and fishing.

 Investing in safety equipment can help to reduce the number of injuries at heights, in-turn decreasing the costs associated with fatalities and the overall cost of workplace injuries to the economy.
-At Tensator, we work with customers to provide consultancy and produce bespoke safety systems that suit their needs.
-Our Pit Protection has been designed to cordon off dangerous areas and has been approved by the Health & Safety Executive (HSE).
+At Tensator, we work with customers to provide consultancy and produce bespoke health and safety systems that suit their needs.
+Our Pit Protection safety solution has been designed to cordon off dangerous areas and has been approved by the Health & Safety Executive (HSE).
 This solution is also compliant with the Work at Height Regulations and can be used to improve visual safety for those working at heights.

 Some key benefits of using our Pit Protection solution include: